gilesbowkett/basic-beat/README.md

 ## how it works

-To play the beat, load `loader.scd` in SuperCollider and evaluate the file.
+To play the beat, first run `ruby installer.rb`, then load `loader.scd` in SuperCollider and evaluate the file.

 `loader.scd` loads three files: